Transandine Railway: Beginning and development

 The Transandine Railway was first projected in 1854, but the construction of the line came many years later.
 It was initiated by Juan and Mateo Clark, Chilean brothers of British descent, successful entrepreneurs in Valparaiso who in 1871 built the first telegraph service across the Andes, between Mendoza in Argentina and Santiago in Chile.

 In 1874 the Chilean government granted them the concession for the construction of the rail link.
 Because of financial problems, their company, Ferrocarril Trasandino Clark, did not begin work on the construction in Los Andes until 1887.
 The section between Mendoza and Uspallata was opened on 22 February 1891 and extended to Rio Blanco on 1 May 1892, to Punta de Vacas on 17 November 1893, to Las Cuevas on 22 April 1903.

 On the Chilean side the section from 'Santa Rosa de Los Andes' to 'Hermanos Clark' was opened in 1906, and extended to Portillo in February 1908.
 The entire line was first opened to traffic in 1910.
 By then the company had been taken over by the British-owned Argentine Transandine Railway Company.
+The construction of the summit tunnel (total length 3463.5 yards) was carried out by the British-registered company "Messrs.
+C. H. Walker and Co.
+Limited".
+There was a discussion of the project at the Institution of Civil Engineers in London in December 1913.